Effective search engine optimization (SEO) can be transformative for a dental practice.

 A Word of Caution About Link Schemes

-Link building is the easiest way to destroy your website’s search engine visibility.
+Link building is the easiest way to destroy your dental practice’s website’s search engine visibility.
 If you decide to take shortcuts, you could incur a penalty that results in a complete removal of your website from Google.

 Many SEO agencies, especially the cheaper ones, engage in these risky practices, often without their client’s knowledge.
 If you hire an SEO agency, make sure you understand very clearly what they are doing.
 If they are building links, make sure the practices they engage in are in alignment with Google’s Webmaster guidelines and that none of their practices would qualify as link schemes.

-How Long Does SEO for Dental Websites Take?
+How Long Does SEO for Dentists Take?

 Most dentists in smaller markets can see an increase in search rank within three to six months.
 Often, none of your competitors have worked with a dental SEO company, so it can often be quite easy to start seeing results.
 In these markets, the goal is to rank in both the local map results the blue link organic results: